WHOLLY UPDATED NEW EDITION OUT APRIL 2014

-That's why I've created this anthology, mixing my own essays with the
+That's why I've updated this anthology, mixing my own essays on hope with the

-voices of some of the most eloquent writers and activists around.
+voices of some of the most eloquent writers and activists around, adding new contributions and working clsoely with the authors to update existing ones.
 Think

-Nelson Mandela, Maya Angelou, Arundhati Roy, Tony Kushner, and Vaclav Havel.
-Alice Walker, Jonathan
+Nelson Mandela, Maya Angelou, Bill Moyers, Arundhati Roy, Tony Kushner, and Vaclav Havel.
+Alice Walker, Mary Pipher, Jonathan

-Kozol, Diane Ackerman, Susan Griffin, and Marian Wright Edelman.
-Cornel West, Terry Tempest Williams, Jim Hightower, Desmond
+Kozol, Diane Ackerman, and Marian Wright Edelman.
+Cornel West, Terry Tempest Williams, Dan Savage, Paul Hawken, Desmond

 Tutu, and Howard Zinn.